libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 11/15 Set Google Collab Public API to latest snapshot before Oobabooga Api Change.
+Also changed its loading method to Exllamav2

 • 11/15 Improved Tool Selection Prompt

 • 11/15 Moved Old Ui to its own folder to avoid confusion when modifying settings.